top of page

 Index

-The Dometic CFX3 45Ā stands out as one of the best campervan fridges due to its blend of energy efficiency, durability, and advanced features.
-This 45-liter compressor fridge boasts an impressive average energy consumption of 1.03 Ah/hourĀ (about 25 Ah/day), making it ideal for off-grid trips where energy conservation is key.
+Our overall top pick is the Dometic CFX3 45.
+This compressor fridge stands out as one of the best campervan fridges due to its blend of energy efficiency, durability, and advanced features.
+The 45-liter CFX3 45 boasts an impressive average energy consumption of 1.03 Ah/hour (about 25 Ah/day), making it ideal for off-grid trips where energy conservation is key.
 Its powerful compressor maintains low temperatures even in extreme ambient conditions, ensuring reliable performance across various climates.

 Another advantage is its quiet operation and rugged design, built to withstand the rough conditions of van life.
-The CFX3 45 is also equipped with Bluetooth connectivity, allowing users to control and monitor the fridge remotely via a mobile app, providing added convenience.
+The CFX3 45 is also equipped with Bluetooth connectivity, allowing users to control and monitor the fridge remotely via a mobile app.
 With dual power inputs (12V/24V DC and 110V AC), it easily adapts to different power sources.

-In terms of power, it runs on a 12V/24V DC systemĀ and consumes about 3.5 Ah/hourĀ (roughly 84 Ah/day), which is reasonable for most budget campervan solar or battery setups.
+In terms of power, it runs on a 12V/24V DC system and consumes about 3.5 Ah/hour (roughly 84 Ah/day), which is reasonable for most budget campervan solar or battery setups.
 While it may use more power compared to high-end models, its low price point and dependable performance make it a standout choice for van lifers looking for affordability without sacrificing essential functionality.

 • The absorption fridge